 There's a point to be made about the build quality and construction of both devices.
 We prefer the aluminium build quality quality of the iPhone over the Galaxy S5.
 Out of the box it is much nicer to look at.
 But don't expect to use your iPhone without a protective case, at least not if you want it to retain that beautiful look and feel.
 We expect that the Galaxy S5 will be much more robust than the iPhone 5s, particularly thanks to the water and dust resistance.
 (You may also want to read: iPhone 5 vs iPhone 5S comparison review: What's new in the iPhone 5S.)

-iPhone 5S vs Samsung Galaxy S5: Fingerprint scanner and other sensors
+iPhone 5S vs Samsung Galaxy S5 comparison: Fingerprint scanner and other sensors

 Like the iPhone 5s the Samsung Galaxy S5 now offers a Finger Scanner.
-Samsung says this will provide a secure, biometric screen locking feature and a seamless and safe mobile payment experience.
+Samsung says this provides a secure, biometric screen locking feature and a seamless and safe mobile payment experience.
 We've heard that it is hard to use, but that hasn't been our experience.

 There’s a new Private Mode which works with the fingerprint scanner on the Galaxy to prevent unauthorised access to files.